The Vancouver Chilly Chase is an event featuring 5 km, 10 km, 15 km and half marathon running races. It’s part of the Try Events series of runs.

 Costs to sign up vary depending on how early you register and which route you run.

-Price ranges from 2023 are listed below.
-The lowest prices were available until November 28th in 2022.
-The highest prices, on the other hand, were the costs to register on the day of the event.
+Price ranges for the 2025 races are listed below.
+The lowest prices were available until December 8th in 2024.
+The highest prices, on the other hand, are the costs to register on the day of the event.

-All participants receives a race bib, souvenir finishing medal and swag item.
+All participants receive a race bib, souvenir finishing medal and swag item.
 Everyone has the chance to win random prizes as well.
-The same as other years, in 2023 there were also snacks available after the races, including oranges, bananas and hot drinks.
+The same as other years, snacks are available after the races too.

 Vancouver Chilly Chase Video

 For an idea of what the Chilly Chase looks like, check out the following video.
-It shows scenes of the start of the event in 2022.
+It shows scenes of the start of the event.

 As you’ll see in the video, there is a warm-up session before the races begin.
 It’s led by one or two fitness instructors and the entire crowd takes part.
 After the warm-up, runners in the various race categories are invited to the starting line.
-The half marathoners head out first followed by the 15K runners a couple of minutes later.
-The 10K and 5K participants head out in their respect groups soon after.
+The half marathoners head out first followed by the 10-km and 5-km participants soon after.

 The races start and finish right outside Creekside Community Recreation Centre.
 The races begin with the runs heading east for a couple of blocks, then north past Science World, and then west along the north side of the False Creek Seawall.
 Runners in each category run half the route in one direction and then turn around and head back along more or less the exact same route.